Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes

 \section{Discussion}

-We developed FLDA, a novel dimensionality reduction method in which the high-dimensional data, such as gene expressions, are linearly projected into a low-dimensional space, axes of which are aligned with features like phenotypes.
-We further leveraged FLDA with sparse regularization, to allow the selection of a small set of critical genes.
-We illustrate its application in computational biology by analyzing gene expression data of Drosophila T4/T5 neurons that are labeled by two phenotypic features.
-FLDA not only captured the structures in the data consistent with the phenotypic labels, but also revealed new genes for each phenotype that were not apparent in the previous report.
+We have introduced FLDA, a novel dimensionality reduction method that linearly projects high-dimensional data, such as gene expressions, into a low-dimensional space.
+The axes of this space are aligned with predefined features like phenotypes, making it an intuitive representation.
+Furthermore, we incorporated sparse regularization into FLDA, allowing us to select a small set of critical genes that are most informative about the phenotypes.
+Our application of FLDA in a computational biology context, particularly in the analysis of gene expression data from Drosophila T4/T5 neurons with two phenotypic labels, not only illuminated data structures aligned with the phenotypic labels, but also unveiled previously unreported genes associated with each phenotype.
+A comparison of our gene lists with those from the previous study \citep{kurmangaliyevModularTranscriptionalPrograms2019} unveiled consistent genes including indicator genes for dendritic location like $TfAP-2$, $dpr2$, $dpr3$, $twz$, $CG34155$, and $CG12065$, and those for axonal lamination such as $klg$, $bi$, $pros$, $mav$, $beat-IIIb$, and $Fas2$.
+Remarkably, we identified genes not reported in the previous study.
+For example, our results suggest that the gene $pHCl-1$ is important to the dendritic phenotype, and the gene $Lac$ is critical to axonal lamination.
+These genes are promising genetic targets for subsequent experimentation.

-The approach is motivated by multi-way ANOVA, and thus it generalizes easily to more than two features.
-More generally, FLDA can be applied to any labeled data set for which the labels form a Cartesian product of multiple features.
-For example, this would include face images that can be jointly labeled by the age, gender, and other features of a person \citep{moghaddamLearningGenderSupport2002, zhangAgeProgressionRegression2017}.

-Finally, FLDA provides a modular representation of the data aligned with the factors such as phenotypes. \citep{ridgewayLearningDeepDisentangled2018} argued that modularity together with explicitness could define disentangled representations.
-The linear nature of FLDA makes it an explicit model, therefore FLDA can potentially serve as a supervised approach to disentanglement \citep{kingmaSemisupervisedLearningDeep2014, kulkarniDeepConvolutionalInverse2015, karaletsosBayesianRepresentationLearning2016}.